ekmixon/WanderList/README.md

 # WanderList

-Wanderlist is a bucket list app that allows you to search, create, share your own curated lists that highlight your favorite parks.
+Wanderlist is a bucket list app that allows you to search, create, and share your own curated lists that highlight your favorite parks.

 ##Install